 Is this even legal?
 There was a time when studios pressured sites (mostly EBay) not to allow sales of FYC discs, and for a little while they complied.
 But that hasn't been the case in a long time.
-Look, I'm no lawyer and I'm not definitely not claiming to offer proper legal advice, but I'm pretty sure First Sale laws protect us in passing old screener discs around.
+Look, I'm no lawyer and I'm definitely not claiming to offer proper legal advice, but I'm pretty sure First Sale laws protect us in passing old screener discs around.
 The people who originally received them from the studios are probably breaking an agreement when they sell them, and risk getting taken off the lists for upcoming years.
 But it's all pretty academic now in 2020 anyway, as a handful of rare physical media releases is not the kind of piracy that's shaking the industry; they've all moved to streaming, the same thing which is even strangling this last ditch option...
 FYC discs are being replaced by Screener Links.
 Plus, anyone who would pay for a screener disc of Movie X would happily forgo it in favor of a proper release if we could.
 I'm begging for the studios to sell us official discs of the films I'm about to cover.
 I hope this post doesn't tick anybody off, but I don't think my obligation is to sit on the information I've been discovering.

 The Meyerowitz Stories (New and Selected) is the first film to really make me shit a brick and realize, oh no!
 After a year or two of being a streaming exclusive, this movie still wasn't getting any kind of release in any region, and I was going to have to start looking further outside the box.
 I didn't even really know what a modern FYC disc was like... do they have "PROPERTY OF NETFLIX" banners running across the screen the whole time, or weird watermarks?
 Were they pressed or burned?
 Would they signal my player to self destruct?
 I had no idea, which is why I'm making this post now, to let people know.
 Because this was a film I just had to have.
+In fact, I even wound up double-dipping.

 If you haven't noticed, I tend to swear by the work of Noah Baumbach, and this is right up there with his best.
 It's one of those rare projects Adam Sandler takes to prove he can actually act, but it's a lot more than that.
 It's some of Noah's best character writing, again exploring the relationship of siblings dealing with their divorced haut monde parents.
 And with Netflix bucks behind him, he's flexing possibly his best cast yet, including Dustin Hoffman (right before he followed Louis CK into the bin), Ben Stiller, Emma Thompson, Adam Driver, Candice Bergen, Judd Hirsch, Sigourney Weaver, Josh Hamilton and even a cameo by old Baumbach favorite Carlos Jacott.
 But then lesser known Elizabeth Marvel comes along and just about steals the show from all of them.

-Once my Meyerowitz experiment paid off, and I knew these discs were definitely worth pursuing, it was time to see what other streaming exclusives were sorely absent.
+Anyway, once my Meyerowitz experiment paid off, and I knew these discs were definitely worth pursuing, it was time to see what other streaming exclusives were sorely absent.
 Not that I didn't immediately know off the top of my head.
 There were two more I just had to have right away, the first of which was Errol Morris's Wormwood.
 This has been touted as a drama/ documentary hybrid.
 What that ultimately winds up meaning is that it's a traditional documentary, but the typical recreation scenes go further, with proper dialogue and high quality actors, including Peter Sarsgaard, Tim Blake Nelson and Bob Balaban.

 Wormwood is the strange story of Frank Olson, an army scientist from the 1950s who was involved in mysterious experiments with LSD.
 He died under dubious circumstances - he "fell" out of a hotel window - and now his son is obsessed with the notion that the CIA actually had him killed as a cover-up.
 So this film, really a six-episode miniseries, cuts back and forth between first-person interviews with the real people telling their story, and Sarsgaard playing his father in dramatizations of how everything may've gone down.
 You'll probably recognize son Eric Olson and this whole crazy tale from the infamous 2004 British television documentary, Crazy Rulers Of the World.
 Well, thirteen years later, the Olson's are still demanding answers.